Tazeffiro/League_of_Legends_Analyisis/README.md

 With these distributions in hand comparisons between matchups becomes feasible as only the probability that one matchups chance to win is higher than the others needs to be considered.

+## Estimating the Worst-Case Matchup
+For a given set of matchups with win probabilities drawn from known distributions, the expected minimum winrate will follow the distribution determined by the product of all of the distbutions survival function (1 - cdf) integrated from 0 to 1.

+NOTE:
+Not all champions, played in a given role, have played against eachother in a given data-set.
+As such, A distribution must be chosen such that these unplayed matchups effect the worst-case matchup calculation.

 ## Possible Sources of Error

 1. Saturation Effects
     * One matchups's probability to win may depend on the number of players playing each champion.
 2. Synergistic Effects
-    * Apart from Synnergies listed for the botlane on champion.gg no synnergies can be observed with the data collected.
+    * Apart from Synnergies listed for the botlane on champion.gg no synnergies can be observed with the data collected in this manner.
 Such collection is feasible, albeit more involved.
 3. Sub-groups
     * Different sets of players may perform differently.
 Perhaps, experienced Azir players perform much better than their newbie counterparts.
 Such analysis is outside of the initial scope of this project but may be included in the future.
+4. Pick Rarity
+    * Rarer picks may only be picked into specific matchups, as such they may have largely inflated matchup winrates.